BogdanClaudiuGeorgescu/Basic_exercises_in_python-/README.md

 - variables, for loops and nested if statements are used.

 **-> Mad Libs Game** - the 13th of November 2024
-- 4 inputs are taken from the user to fill in the gaps in an f string.
+- 4 inputs are taken from the user to fill the gaps in an f string.
 - variables and randomization are used ... and a touch of poetry.

 ## Contributions ##